WTAW (AM)

-WTAW (1620 kHz), branded as "News Talk 1620 94.5 WTAW", is a commercial talk AM radio station licensed to serve College Station, Texas.
+WTAW (1620 kHz), branded as "News Talk 1620 94.5 WTAW", is a commercial talk radio station in College Station, Texas.
 Owned by the Bryan Broadcasting Company, WTAW covers College Station, Bryan and much of the Brazos Valley.
-Its studios and transmitter site are located in College Station.
+Its studios and offices are located in College Station.

-In addition to a standard analog transmission, WTAW broadcasts in HD Radio, utilizing the in-band on-channel digital standard.
-The programming is also heard FM translator K233DU (94.5 FM) College Station.
-There is an internet stream as well.
+By day, WTAW is powered at 10,000 watts, dropping down to 1,000 watts at night.
+Its transmitter site is on Golden Trail, off Texas State Highway 30.
+In addition to a standard analog transmission, WTAW broadcasts in HD Radio, using the in-band on-channel digital standard.
+The programming is also heard on 250-watt FM translator K233DU at 94.5 MHz in College Station.

 Programming

-WTAW personality Scott DeLucia hosts the morning-drive program, The Infomaniacs along with Chelsea Reber on news and Zach Taylor on sports.
-The show is best known for quick wit and Zach being made fun of by the other hosts.

-The Glenn Beck Program, The Clay Travis and Buck Sexton Show (a direct successor to The Rush Limbaugh Show), and The Sean Hannity Show (via Premiere Networks) air during the late morning, midday, and afternoons, respectively.
-Joe Pags (via Compass Media Networks), Coast to Coast AM (via Premiere) and This Morning, America's First News with Gordon Deal (via Compass) also air on the station.
-Weekend hosts include Kim Komando and Bill Cunningham.
+Weekdays on WTAW begin with Scott DeLucia hosting the morning drive time program, The Infomaniacs along with Chelsea Reber on news and Zach Taylor on sports.
+The show is known for quick wit and Zach being made fun of by the other hosts.
+The rest of the weekday schedule is nationally syndicated talk shows: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Joe Pags Show, America at Night with McGraw Milhaven, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

 History

 KAZW / KZNE

 WTAW originated as the expanded band "twin" of an existing station on the standard AM band.
-On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with the then-WTAW on 1150 kHz authorized to move to 1620 kHz.
-An application for the expanded band station was filed on June 16, 1997, which was assigned the call letters KAZW on January 9, 1998, which were changed to KZNE on March 1, 2000.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz.
+What was then-WTAW on 1150 kHz was authorized to move to 1620 kHz.
+An application for the expanded band station was filed on June 16, 1997, which was assigned the call letters KAZW on January 9, 1998.
+That was changed to KZNE on March 1, 2000.

 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, this deadline has been extended multiple times, and the stations on both 1150 and 1620 kHz have remained authorized.
 One restriction is that the FCC has generally required paired original and expanded band stations to remain under common ownership.